-I’m Gerard Yun, community music professor and practitioner, intercultural music performer, researcher, teacher, and ongoing student of the interface between musics and our worlds.
+I’m Gerard Yun, contemplative musician, practitioner and professor of community music, intercultural music performer, researcher, teacher, and student of the interface between musics and our worlds.
 I am a native of the Sierra Nevada Foothills of Northern California, a descendent of San Francisco Chinese, with a background rooted in Western classical music as well as other musical traditions discovered and pursued alongside my formal training and professional work as a choral-orchestral conductor.
 These areas include Zen Buddhist shakuhachi, Native American flute, Asian overtone singing, and West African drumming.

 When I came to Canada in 2006, my mostly separate Western classical and cultural/global music worlds began to coalesce.
 In my years here, I conducted and workshopped choirs, gave world music demonstrations and collaborative performances, developed workshops in choral improvisation, founded and ran an intercultural music series, and designed and taught new courses in global music, contextual music studies, and most recently in various aspects of community music (social justice, leadership and facilitation, intercultural music encounters).
 The Masters degree in Community Music at Wilfrid Laurier University was created in 2013 and I am proud to be one of the founding teachers.
 In 2016, the undergraduate program admitted its first cohort of students and we are well into developing and tweaking that program as well.

 Community music allows me to explore and teach about connections made with, through and because of music.
 We are connected to one another, the land, the planet, our relations, traditions, cultures, and societies.
 I am compelled to explore these connections and their relationship to music.